invariants-studies/gson0/README.md

 # Gson
 [Gson](https://github.com/google/gson) is a Google open source Java library that can be used to convert Java objects into their [JSON](https://github.com/invariants-studies/gson0/blob/master/README.md#json) representation.
 It can also be used to convert a JSON string to an equivalent Java object.
-Gson can work with arbitrary Java objects including pre-existing objects that you do not have the source code for.
+Gson can work with arbitrary Java objects including pre-existing objects that you don't have the source code for.

 There are a few open source projects that can convert Java objects to JSON.
-However, most of them require that you place Java annotations in your classes which you can not do if you do not have access to the source code.
-Also, most of these open source projects do not fully support the use of Java Generics.
+However, most of them require that you place Java annotations in your classes which you can't do if you don't have access to the source code.
+Also, most of these open source projects don't fully support the use of Java Generics.
 Gson considers both of these as very important design goals.

 # Gson Example
 This example shows serialization and deserialization of a Gson object: